isedwards/kb/databases/mysql.md

+## Version

+On my development VMs, the following appears to be the case...

+- Ver 14.14 Distrib 5.5.61
+  - Default options are read from the following files in the given order:
+    /etc/my.cnf /etc/mysql/my.cnf /usr/etc/my.cnf ~/.my.cnf
+  - **/etc/mysql/my.cnf** has contents and changes to the file work *(after server restart)*
+- Ver 14.14 Distrib 5.7.21
+  - Default options are read from the following files in the given order:
+    /etc/my.cnf /etc/mysql/my.cnf ~/.my.cnf
+  - **/etc/mysql/my.cnf** just contains a link to conf directories *(changes to file in conf directories or overwriting my.cnf itself do not appear to be working)*

 ## Access

 By default, `mysql 127.0.0.1` is [actually connecting over a socket](https://serverfault.com/a/259917), rather than through the network address.
 Add `-h 127.0.0.1` to force communication over TCP.